exasol/tutorials/tls/doc/tls_with_exasol.md

 To allow incoming connections from the start, Exasol comes preloaded with a default server certificate.
 Once you open a browser connection to that machine, your browser will display a warning that the connection isn’t secure.
 There are two reasons for this:

-1. The certificate is self-signed, so your machine does not recognize it
+1. The certificate is self-signed, so your client does not recognize it
 2. Exasol can’t predict where the certificate is going to be hosted, so the hostname is left blank in the certificate

 ### The Chicken-or-the-egg Problem of Secure Connections